Why is this important?

 - to request flexible working hours

-- unpaid parental leave for parents of children under five (18 if your child is disabled)
+- unpaid parental leave for parents of children under 18

 - unpaid time off to deal with unexpected problems with the care of dependants